nycdb/nycdb/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
 ```

 The database files provided on this page are licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).